Issue debugging and monitoring guide¶

 To get logs for a particular service, you have to know the name of its systemd unit and the hostname of the production server providing this service.
 For a worker, switch the index pattern to “swh_workers-“, for another SWH service switch it to “systemlogs-“.

 Example for getting swh-vault production logs:

 With the index pattern set to “systemlogs-*”, enter the KQL query:

 Upon expanding a log entry with the leading arrow icon, you can inspect the entry in a structured way.
 You can filter on particular values or fields, using the icons that are left to the desired field.
 Fields including “message”, “hostname” or “systemd_unit” are often the most informational.
 You can also view the entry in context, several entries before and after chronologically.

 You can use Kibana saved searches and dashboards to follow issues based on associated logs.
 Of course, we need to have logs produced that are related to the issue we want to track.

 You can save a search, as opposed to only a query, to easily get back to it or include it in a dashboard.
 Just click “Save” in the top toolbar above the search bar.
 It includes the query, filters, selected columns, sorting and index pattern.

 Now you may want to have a customizable view of these logs, along with graphical presentations.
 In the “Dashboard” pane, create a new dashboard.
 Click “add” in the top toolbar and select your saved search.
-It will appear in resizeable panel.
-Now doing a search will restrict the search to the dataset cinfigured for the panels.
+It will appear in resizable panel.
+Now doing a search will restrict the search to the dataset configured for the panels.

-To create more complete vizualizations including graphs, refer to: https://www.elastic.co/guide/en/kibana/current/dashboard.html
+To create more complete visualizations including graphs, refer to: https://www.elastic.co/guide/en/kibana/current/dashboard.html